BoxuanBobLi/dNdS_tool/README.md

 # Sequence Processing Script

-This Python script is a versatile tool for handling genomic FASTA files.
-It supports several modes for processing individual sequences, large collections, or groups of sequences in a readable format.
-The output is typically stored in a specified directory, optionally compressed into a `.tar.gz` archive.
+This Python script processes FASTA files in different ways depending on the selected mode.
+It supports batch processing of large directories, single-file extraction, groupwise organization, and converting FASTA to a more readable format.

 ## Features

-* **Large mode**: Processes all FASTA files in a directory and saves each sequence as a separate file.
+* **large**: Processes all FASTA files in a given directory and writes each sequence to a separate file.
-* **Single mode**: Processes a single FASTA file and saves each record as a separate file.
+* **single**: Extracts all records from a single FASTA file, writing each to a separate file using the record ID as the filename.
-* **Groupwise mode**: Groups FASTA records by a specified attribute (e.g., prefix) and writes them accordingly.
+* **groupwise**: Groups sequences in a single FASTA file by their prefix and writes grouped files to the output directory.
-* **Readable mode**: Converts a FASTA file into a more human-readable format (e.g., TSV with ID and sequence).
+* **readable**: Converts a FASTA file into a tab-separated text format (record ID and sequence).

 ---